 5. Make a Profit on Someone Else’s Eggs

 If you scroll through local yard sale pages on social media, you’ll be surprised how many people sell and auction off fertile eggs.
 The idea is you buy the eggs from them, then incubate them.

-Then when you hatch these eggs, you can sell day old chicks.
+Then when you hatch these eggs, you can sell day-old chicks.
 They usually go for around $2-$3 a piece in my area.
-But considering all you have to do is incubate them, then sell, you are making a pretty good profit.
+However, considering all you have to do is incubate them, then sell, you are making a pretty good profit.

 6. Meal Worms…Get Your Meal Worms

 I’ve shared with you before on how to raise your own mealworms.
 Not only are they a great treat for your hens, but you can also make money off of them.

 Again, you’ll just need to sell them as either bait, chicken treats, or even for other people to be able to start their own mealworm farm.